grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 ## obj memcached

-`memcached` has configuration for GEM caches
+`memcached` has configuration for GEM caches.

 ## obj memcached.chunks

-`chunks` is a cache for time series chunks
+`chunks` is a cache for time series chunks.

 ## obj memcached.metadata

-`metadata` is cache for object store metadata used by the queriers and store-gateways
+`metadata` is cache for object store metadata used by the queriers and store-gateways.

 ## obj memcached.queries

-`queries` is a cache for index queries used by the store-gateways
+`queries` is a cache for index queries used by the store-gateways.

 ## obj querier